 But be sure to check out our comprehensive roundup of comparison of our 13 favorite custom photo book services to find whichever is right for you.

 Digitize + catalog your kids artwork on your phone

-If you’re really strapped for time (or organization just truly isn’t your thing), consider the Artkive app.
+If you’re really strapped for time, or organization just truly isn’t your thing, consider the Artkive app.
 We’ve loved the way it allows you to catalog all your kids’ artwork, sorting by child’s name and grade.
-And now they have a concierge service for busy parents (like what Plum Print offers), which will digitize all the artwork for you with professional photos — yay for good lighting! — and turn it into a beautiful photo book
+And now they have a concierge service for busy parents — like what Plum Print offers.
+It will digitize all the artwork for you with professional photos — yay for good lighting! — and turn it into a beautiful photo book

 Put your favorite pieces in the box they send you, mail it back, and they’ll send you a photo book featuring up to 200 pieces of artwork that you can help edit.